A 1979 courtroom dramedy film directed by Norman Jewison, starring Al Pacino and John Forsythe.

 - Some of the evidence Kirkland digs up on Fleming should have been turned over to the prosecutor's office too.
 For instance, Fleming reveals to him that a supposed witness who says he saw another man leaving where his victim lived actually was paid to lie.
 Knowing that, he had an obligation not to put this witness on and report the planned crime, which would torpedo Fleming's case through a completely legal method, rather than killing his career by turning on Fleming during his opening argument.
 The photographic evidence which shows Fleming did know the victim previously could also be turned over.

-- Hypocrite: Judge Henry T. Fleming is a staunch conservative who things punishments should be much harsher than they are, with no sympathy toward criminals (even when they turn out to be innocent).
+- Hypocrite: Judge Henry T. Fleming is a staunch conservative who thinks punishments should be much harsher than they are, with no sympathy toward criminals (even when they turn out to be innocent).
 It is revealed he's a rapist himself, not only having no remorse, but casually saying he would like to do the same thing again.

 - Important Haircut: Jay Porter shaves his head after flipping out over a client who murdered two children after he got him off.